gla7/mySQL-Node-Express-React-Redux-Webpack-Sample-App/README.md

 # dashboard

-This is an app built with React, Redux and Webpack.
-It serves as the new dashboard.
+This is an app built with mySQL, Node, Express, React, Redux and Webpack.